ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 ## Updating your Ingress resource
 {: #define-annotation}

 Your Ingress resource is used to define how you want to expose your applications.
 The resource contains the rules that define how to route incoming requests to your applications.
-To add App ID authentication to your apps, add the following annotations to the `metadata.annotations` section of your resource.
+To add {{site.data.keyword.appid_short_notm}} authentication to your apps, add the following annotations to the `metadata.annotations` section of your resource.

 1. Add the following `auth-url` annotation.
-Change only the placeholder for your App ID service instance name.
+Change only the placeholder for your {{site.data.keyword.appid_short_notm}} service instance name.

   ```
   ...